minghuicode/learn_tf/awesome/readme.md

 awesome data training process
 =====

-this is an example of tensorflow training process via own jpg files
+this is an example of tensorflow training process via own jpg files.

 training:
 -----